 Battery sensor: how it works, problems, checking, battery replacement

 Many modern cars have a battery current sensor.
-It might also be called a battery management or monitor sensor, or simply battery sensor.
-Typically, a battery sensor is installed on the negative battery terminal or on the cable.
+It might also be called a battery management or monitor sensor, or simply a battery sensor.
+Often, it is installed on the negative battery terminal or on the cable.

 Ford battery monitor sensor